ghoomfrog/silili/README.md

 - *kus* is a thumbs-down.
 - *am* is a half-heart hand.
 - *jus* is a wiggling backward hand, pointing up, not near the head.
-- *piwki* is a sideways fist with a raised thumb wiggling left and right.
+- *puki* is a sideways fist with a raised thumb wiggling left and right.
 - *mis* is a backward hand grasping an invisible ball, not near the head or chest.
 - *lupu* is a hand-to-head salute.
 - *nim* is pointing to the face and doing a twirling gesture.